Contrasting Svenska Cellulosa Aktiebolaget SCA (publ) (OTC:SCABY) & Enviva (NYSE:EVA)

-Svenska Cellulosa Aktiebolaget SCA (publ) (OTC:SCABY – Get Rating) and Enviva (NYSE:EVA – Get Rating) are both basic materials companies, but which is the superior business?
-We will contrast the two businesses based on the strength of their risk, valuation, dividends, profitability, institutional ownership, earnings and analyst recommendations.
+Svenska Cellulosa Aktiebolaget SCA (publ) (OTC:SCABY – Get Rating) and Enviva (NYSE:EVA – Get Rating) are both basic materials companies, but which is the better stock?
+We will contrast the two businesses based on the strength of their valuation, profitability, dividends, analyst recommendations, institutional ownership, earnings and risk.

 |Svenska Cellulosa Aktiebolaget SCA (publ)